 Everyone gets busy at Christmas because of all the preparations, but attending Christmas Mass should be on top of the list.

-Kids will understand better that Jesus is really the reason for the season if we don’t skip the Christmas Mass.
-This is a must for me in really having a Christ-centered Christmas with kids.
+Kids will understand better that Jesus is really the real reason for the season if we don’t skip the Christmas Mass.

 9. Prepare spiritually.